uno-sebastian/Py-Me-Up-Charlie/README.md

-# Sebastian's Python Challenge - Py Me Up, Charlie
+# Py Me Up, Charlie

 Hello!
 This is a demo project where I experimented with some scripts in python.
-Below are the goals I intend to achieve.

 * Inside of each folder: